Pictures of Red Riding Hood as endless source of inspiration…

 Although Red Riding Hood is popular all over the world we have to start somewhere.
 Louvre in Paris, France and oil painting by Francois Fleury-Richard (1777-1852) is probably pretty good start.
 It is France after all, where the girl got her distinguished red cap.
 She had cap before, but color is Charles Perrault’s (1627-1703) idea.
 This is color of life, blood, passion, danger and sin.
 As we know all these is present in the fairy tale with many hidden meanings.

-Louis Amy Blanc (1810-1885) with painting on the left and Albert Anker (1831-1910) with painting on the right portrayed the girl on the mission as pretty innocent creature.
+Louis Amy Blanc (1810-1885) portrayed the girl on the mission as a pretty innocent creature.
 It is probably time to introduce big bad wolf!

 Can you feel the difference between both paintings by Julius Sergius von Klever (1850-1924)?
 Nice walk through the wood and then – meeting with the beast…